-Here's Everything We Know About The iPhone 6
+Here's Everything We Know About The IPhone 6

 Component makers have yet to find a way to make processors and other internal parts flexible, which has been a big barrier in creating truly foldable electronics like some vendors, such as Samsung and LG, envision.
 If this truly is the iPhone 6's display, the fact that it has flexible properties probably means it will be more durable than your average screen.

 The iPhone 6 could come with a new haptic feedback feature that allows the screen to lightly vibrate when you touch it.
-Haptic feedback is ideal for touch screen keyboards since it provides feedback when you type the keys -- making it feel like you're actually typing rather than just tapping glass.
+Haptic feedback is ideal for touch screen keyboards because it provides feedback when you type the keys -- making it feel as if you're actually typing rather than just tapping glass.

+French website iGen has reportedly discovered screenshots from Foxconn, Apple's biggest component supplier, that reveal the exact dimensions of the iPhone 6.
+According to the leak, it will measure 5.4 inches long, 2.6 inches wide, and 0.27 inches thick.
+That means, according to these dimensions, the iPhone 6 would be longer, wider, but also thinner than iPhone 5s, which measures 4.87 inches long, 2.31 inches wide and 0.3 inches thick.

 Apple may continue its gold colour option with the iPhone 6 when it launches.
 A leak from uSwitch claims to show the rear panel for the gold version of Apple's next iPhone.